Warning: Undefined variable $package_group_size in /home/expeditions/www/www/wp-content/themes/highland/print-posts.php on line 121

 Day 08 - Trek to Thaknag [4,356m/14,292ft]

 We will enter Barun National Park on this day.
 Leaving our camp in Khote early in the morning, we will proceed and enter to Barun National Park.
 The trail leads us along the edge of Hinku River about 4-5 hours to lead us to Thagnag which will greet us with awe-inspiring views of Thamserku, Kusum Kangru and Kangteka peaks.

-After an early morning breakfast, we will leave Thaknag and move through the lateral moraine of Dig Glacier to reach Dig Kharka.
-We will be greeted with pleasant view of Charpate Himal from Dig Kharka.
+After early morning breakfast, we will leave Thaknag and move through the lateral moraine of Dig Glacier to reach Dig Kharka.
+We will be greeted with a pleasant view of Charpate Himal from Dig Kharka.
 We will follow the ascending path through moraines to the snout of Hinku Nup.
 Proceeding further, we will cross Shar Glacier and follow the steep path uphill to Khare where we will camp overnight.
-The camp site in Khare allows exquisite view of North face of Mera Peak.
+Khare allows an exquisite view of the North face of Mera Peak.

 We will need to use climbing gears like Crampons and axe to take the steep ascend to High Camp of Mera Peak.
 From Mera La, we will ascend the glaciated path.
 At around 5800m elevation, we will find a rocky section among glacier to set up our high camp.
 Existing at the edge of mountain, the area offers striking view of Kanchenjunga that rises to the east above the ridge of Chamlang.
 We will also get exquisite views of Makalu, Ama Dablam, Nuptse, the southern section of Lhotse and Lhotse Shar Mountains.
 Stay overnight in High Camp.

 Day 13 - Summit Mera [6,476m/21,247ft] and trek to khongma Ding [4,840m/15,180ft]